themattspiral/fast-prng-wasm/docs/js-api.md

 get seeds(): bigint[];
 ```

-Gets the seed collection used to initialize this generator instance.
+Gets the seed collection used to initialize this generator instance, or sets the
+given seeds and re-initializes the internal state of this generator instance.

 ###### Returns